programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 Bokeh provides [built-in tile providers](https://bokeh.pydata.org/en/latest/docs/reference/tile_providers.html) that render base maps of the world.
 These are contained in the `bokeh.tile_providers` module.
 For this example, we'll use the CartoDB Tile Service (CARTODBPOSITRON).

 We'll also be using functions imported from the `pyproj` library.
-While Bokeh itself is coordinate-system neutral, Bokeh's tile providers use the Web Mercator projection for mapping, a standard originally spearheaded by Google Maps and now typically found across web tile providers. and since our coordinates are stored as latitude/longitude, we'll define a custom function to convert them before mapping.
-Although the subject coordinate systems and projections is outside the scope of this tutorial, there are many useful web resources for the interested reader.
+Since our coordinates are stored as latitude/longitude, we'll define a custom function to convert them before mapping.
+Note that although Bokeh is coordinate-system neutral, it uses the Web Mercator projection for mapping: a standard found across web tile providers.
+Subject coordinate systems and projections are outside the scope of this tutorial, but the interested reader will be able to find many useful web resources on these topics.

 <div class="alert alert-warning">